dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/project-state.md

 ### Definition (logical) vs. applied state of dbt nodes

-In a dbt project, the state of a _definition_ of a node represents the configuration, transformations, and dependencies defined in the SQL and YAML files.
+In a dbt project, the state of a node _definition_ represents the configuration, transformations, and dependencies defined in the SQL and YAML files.
 It captures how the node should be processed in relation to other nodes and tables in the data warehouse and may be produced by a `dbt build`, `run`, `parse`, or `compile`.
 It changes whenever the project code changes.

 A node’s _applied state_ refers to the node’s actual state after it has been successfully executed in the DAG; for example, models are executed; thus, their state is applied to the data warehouse via `dbt run` or `dbt build`.
 It changes whenever a node is executed.
 This state represents the result of the transformations and the actual data stored in the database, which for models can be a table or a view based on the defined logic.